 Most of the intersections within the town do not offer a pedestrian crossing; with only a signalled crossing in the middle of the square, with traffic lights.
 This makes it difficult to cross at the eastern edge of the square, from Patrick St. (R694)/Chapel Avenue/ Castle St. to the Main Square.
 Similarly there is no formal crossing points to the western part of the square making it difficult to cross from Moate Rd.
-(R432) and the western part of Bridge St to the Main square.
+(R432)and the western part of Bridge St to the Main square.
 The lack of pedestrian crossings along the National Road prevent pedestrian permeability across the town, and therefore limits the potential for active transport in the area.

-With regards to cycling the town.
+With regards to cycling, there are no designated cycle routes within the town.